froxlor/Documentation/admin-guide/resources/customers/index.md

 When API usage is enabled in the `System settings` globally, you can decide whether the customer can create/manage API keys and be able to access data via [API](../../../api-guide/).

+### Allow shell access

+When shell-usage is enabled in the `System settings` globally, you can decide whether the customer can access the server using scp/ssh and manage ssh-keys via froxlor.

 ### 3.2 Contact Data

 Specify the customers first- and lastname or company and e-mail address.
 Optionally you can add an internal note or make